 The bar fills up quickly on the weekends with live music.
 I highly recommend a reservation to ensure you have a seat to enjoy the live music, great cocktails and delicious cuisine.

-Must try: The Tortoise Supper Club has an impressive Whiskey and Wine list, but also procures well crafted cocktails with my favorite being the classic Aviation.
+Must try: The Tortoise Supper Club has an impressive Whiskey and Wine list, but also procures well-crafted cocktails with my favorite being the classic Aviation.
 For dinner start with the Grilled Octopus and Miso Brioche Rolls, then enjoy any of the main courses that feature locally sourced beef.
-Make sure to try their adult milkshake, The Grasshopper to compliment your desert!
+Make sure to try their adult milkshake, The Grasshopper to compliment your dessert!

 Prices: Cocktails start at $13 while wines by the glass will range $12-$25.
 Cuisine appetizers and small plates range $7-$22 and entrees $28+.